chao-ji/np-auto-diff/README.md

 ## Disclaimer

-I started this work only as an experiment for understanding how deep neural networks are trained, so I never intend this to be used in a production setting.
+I started this work only as an experiment for understanding how deep neural networks are trained in popular frameworks (e.g. tensorflow), and I never intend this to be used in a production environment.